horaceg/blog/content/posts/static-blog.md

 tags = ["blog", "CDN", "static", "serverless", "independent"]
 +++

 I've been wanting to publish online for some time.
-I was very young during the wordpress wave, so I was never really drawn into it.
+I was very young during the Wordpress wave, so I was never really drawn into it.

 # Jekyll